valenzuelaMta/SimpleTweet/README.md

 Describe any challenges encountered while building the app.

-I had to update the SKD version to 31 and I had to apply for Elevated access in the Twitter Developer portal in order for the app to work.
+I had to update the SDK version to 31 and I had to apply for Elevated access in the Twitter Developer portal in order for the app to work.

 ## Open-source libraries used